 It is expected that vertihubs will be the base of operations for most UAM operators (like today's helihubs).
 Vertihubs will host vertiport managers, ground management personnel, and base maintenance staff capable of performing heavy maintenance, repair, and overhaul on UAM aircraft.
-Because of the large space required and urban real estate constraints, vertihubs will typically be located in industrial or suburban areas.
+Because of the large space requirements and urban real estate constraints, vertihubs will typically be located in industrial or suburban areas.

 Vertistops, vertiports, and vertihubs may be co-located with airports (e.g., similar to general aviation terminals) or evolve from existing helistops or helipads (like those in Los Angeles and New York).
-Co-locating early vertiports will be advantageous due to the existing infrastructure like terminals with associated services for passengers and supporting CNS infrastructure.
+Co-locating early vertiports will be advantageous due to the existing infrastructure, like terminals, with associated services for passengers and supporting CNS infrastructure.

 If a vertiport is co-located with (or near) an airport, UAM operations will need to be integrated with other airport traffic in a manner similar to how helicopter traffic at airports is currently integrated.
-Keyholes (i.e., designed carve outs) in terminal airspace will omit the airspace above vertiport locations from the tower controller authority and responsibility.
-This will allow VMs to operate independently from the controlling airspace structure that aids in the management of the other airport traffic.
+Keyholes (i.e., designed carve outs) in terminal airspace may be used to omit the airspace above vertiport locations from the tower controller authority and responsibility.
+This will allow a more efficient integration of UAM aircraft in the controlled airport environment and provide a degree of independence from the controlling airspace structure to aid in management of other airport traffic.

-For example, as shown in Figure 5, it might be possible to have keyholes for the two vertiports closest to the airport while the third vertiport would not need a keyhole because it is far enough away from the airport.
-An actual implementation of the first configuration, resulting in the most optimal location (with a keyhole), is depicted in the Figure 1.
-These types of keyhole strategies are common in the NAS and are used to reduce the need to coordinate non-interfering traffic with air traffic flows at many major airports.
+For example, as shown in Figure 5, it might be possible to have keyholes for the two vertiports closest to the airport, while the third vertiport would not need a keyhole because it is far enough away from the airport.
+These keyhole strategies are common in the NAS and are used to reduce the need to coordinate non-interfering traffic with air traffic flows at many major airports.